Program History

 Upon Dr. Groat’s retirement, Dr. William L. Fisher returned as interim director in January 2013.
 In September 2016, Richard J. Chuchla joined the program as director.
 Dr. Fred Beach took over as program director September 2023 upon Chuchla’s retirement.

-The key contact for prospective and current students is the Graduate Coordinator.
+The key contacts for prospective and current students are the Graduate Coordinators.